superswan/anyspace/README.md

 # AnySpace
-AnySpace is an Open Source Social Network similar to MySpace circa 2005
+AnySpace is an Open Source Social Network platform similar to MySpace circa 2005-2007 with the aim of being self-hosted.

 ## Install